 Linux system monitoring is one of the most important tasks for every sysadmin: it is crucial to know everything about system including CPU load, network traffic statistics, memory consumption, logged in users, availability of disk free space or service.
-And it’s inevitable that something breaks… Read More »Top 5 Linux Monitoring Tools.
-Web Based.
+And it’s inevitable that something breaks or goes down from time to time so usually it’s just better to know it happened from Linux monitoring system’s alert rather than from angry user.
+Believe me, it is true.
+In this article I’ve listed top 5 web based … Read more

 As any other monitoring system Nagios can produce false alarms.
 Usually it happens when Nagios fails to get the reply from the host being monitored during some pre-defined timeout.
-In order to mark service as down Nagios does three checks and if all of them… Read More »Fix socket timeouts in Nagios
+In order to mark service as down Nagios does three checks and if all of them are failed then the service is marked down and administrator will got an alert about its critical status.
+At the same time even if one of those checks fails Nagios will report administrator about it depending on configuration (e-mail, twitter, … Read more

 Nfsen is open source sensor: it accepts netflow data from multiple netflow probes (servers, routers, vpn concentrators etc) and then visualizes it into human readable form.
 So using Nfsen you can see traffic statistics of every network device in your network in one place (actually Nfsen provides much more features).